What types of positions are available?

 Do I need to join to be a member?

 If selected to serve, one is considered a “member” of the National AmeriCorps service movement and referred to as an “AmeriCorps member”.

 A “host site” is an organization where a member serves.

 Do I receive a wage while serving?

 AmeriCorps members receive a “living stipend” while actively serving.
 The stipend is not considered a wage.
 The stipend helps with living expenses while you serve.
-The stipend for 1700 hours of service is currently $12,530 divided and distributed biweekly over the term.
-The stipend for 900 hours of service is currently $6,625 divided and distributed biweekly over the term.
-Federal, state, and local taxes are withheld.
+The stipend while serving is $602 biweekly over the term of service for full time serving members.
+The stipend for less than full time ( 900 hour) members is $320 biweekly Federal, state, and local taxes are withheld.
 In addition, upon successful completion of a program year, members are eligible to receive an education award.